My Life! Teaching in a Korean University

 ESL Lesson Plans for University Students and Adults

 Okay, so you’ve got yourself a shiny new teaching English to adults job.
 It’s now getting to crunch time.
-What do you actually do in your classes and is there a source for all things teaching ESL to adults lesson plans?
+What do you actually do in your classes, and is there a source for all adult ESL lesson plans?

 Keep on reading to find out what’s the deal with lesson planning when you work in a Korean university or teach adults anywhere in the world for that matter.
 Don’t worry.
-It’s not as difficult as you might think to have an awesome ESL lesson plan for adults.
+It’s not as difficult as you might think to have awesome ESL adult lesson plans.

-Check out this Sample ESL Lesson Plan for Adults
+Check out this Sample Adult ESL Lesson Plan

 My university classes in Korea range from 1.5 hours to 4 hours with the same group of students.
-4-hour classes can be quite difficult to plan for since they’re so long so I’ll use that as my example.
+4-hour classes can be quite difficult to plan for since they’re so long, so I’ll use that as my adult ESL lesson plan example.
 Here’s how I would use the time (if I was given no materials that I had to teach) and had reasonably high-level students.

-Choose a topic for your ESL lesson plan first
+First, choose a topic for your ESL adult lesson plan

-I’d pick a topic such as “Youth unemployment in Korea,” “Microfinance” or “Renewable Energy.”
-I choose stuff that I’m actually interested in and then I adapt and make it easier for as low level as high-beginners.
-Things like movies, hobbies, food and pets are TOTALLY overdone and I refuse to use topics like these unless forced to (if I’m given a textbook with them in it, or have extremely low-level students-but I generally try to avoid teaching absolute beginners because I find it pretty demoralizing).
+I’d pick a topic such as “Youth unemploymeant in Korea,” “Microfinance” or “Renewable Energy.”
+I choose stuff that I’m actually interested in, and then I adapt and make it easier for as low-level as high-beginners.
+Things like movies, hobbies, food and pets are TOTALLY overdone, and I refuse to use topics like these unless forced to (if I’m given a textbook with them in it or have extremely low-level students-but, I generally try to avoid teaching absolute beginners because I find it pretty demoralizing).

 #1: introduction to the topic